 1 – Since I’m not a coffee drinker, I changed the buttercream to a chocolate buttercream, versus the coffee buttercream.
 I melted about 2 1/2 ounces of semi-sweet chocolate, and when it was cooled, I stirred it in at the end.
 I didn’t want the frosting to be too chocolate-y, and I think this amount of chocolate ended up perfectly.

 2 – I filled my cake with a caramel buttercream.
 I was going to add hazelnuts as well, but realized I didn’t have any at home, and didn’t want to go back to the store!!
-The recipe I used for the caramel buttercream can be found here.
 This only makes a small amount, barely enough to fill the middle of the cake, so try not to eat too much before it makes it to the cake!
 This is the first time I’ve made this buttercream, and it was delicious!
 I will be using this recipe again!!

-4 – The recipe I used for the sugared cranberries can be found here.
+4 – I also added on sugared cranberries.
 (These are delicious!!)

 Since I have lots going on before Christmas, I won’t be posting anything else until after Tuesday.
 I will be around to see all of the Yule Logs out there, so if you haven’t heard from me yet, I’ll visit eventually!!
 To see the rest of the creations (going up today – the 22nd, and tomorrow, the 23rd) check out the Daring Bakers Blogroll.